Fractional ownership in France and Italy since 1998

 “The Mistral is gently blowing, it is 30 degrees, and we entered this cool and medieval wonderland of a home in Provence.
 One of the best decisions we’ve ever made.”
 Australia.

-Featured in NY Times, International Herald Tribune, Cox News, Oregonioan & the Chicago Tribune
+Featured in the New York Times, International Herald Tribune, Cox News, Oregonioan & the Chicago Tribune